Today we’d like to introduce you to Sam Mitzel.

 Hi Sam, thanks for sharing your story with us.
 To start, maybe you can tell our readers some of your backstory.

-Growing up, I loved to draw and paint and always had a huge passion for art, but I never knew where my creativity could take me.
+Growing up, I loved to draw and paint and always had a huge passion for art, but I never knew where creativity could take me.
 I worried about being the “starving artist,” so I didn’t see a clear path forward.
 During high school and into college, I worked full-time at a food packaging factory, spending 12-hour shifts packing pouches before heading to class the next morning.
 It wasn’t glamorous, but it ended up shaping everything.

-While In school, I had a teacher who knew my background with illustration and he shared an internship opportunity with me.
-I was lucky enough to land that internship at Creative Memories, a beloved scrapbooking company.
-I illustrated stickers, papers, and products, and it was my first real taste of bringing design to life in people’s hands.
-A couple of years, the scrapbook market shifted, which led me to my first agency role.
+While I was in school, one of my instructors noticed my love for illustration and shared an internship opportunity with me.
+I was lucky enough to land this position at Creative Memories, a beloved scrapbooking company.
+There, I illustrated stickers, papers, and products, and it became my first real taste of bringing design to life in people’s hands.

-My agency journey began in St. Cloud, at a small shop that grew into three locations, including Minneapolis.
-I spent five of the best years of my career there, surrounded by a group of women who shaped me into the creative and thinker I am today.
-When it was time to grow, I made the hardest move of my career which was leaving a place I loved so I could try to level my career up and be closer to a major creative hub with more future opportunities.
+My agency journey began in St. Cloud at a small studio that eventually grew into three locations, including Minneapolis.
+I spent five of the best years of my career there, surrounded by a group of super talented women who are still great friends of mine today.
+When it was time to grow, I made one of the hardest decisions of my career: leaving a place I loved so I could push myself forward and be closer to a major creative hub with more opportunities ahead.

-By that point, I had built a strong freelance base, and I started to wonder, “What if I just did this thing on my own?”I loved the idea of working directly with founders, staying hands-on creatively, bringing in experts as needed, and having the autonomy to build a life with more balance, maybe even a family someday (which never felt possible before in the traditional agency grind).
+By that point, I had built a strong freelance base, and I started to wonder, “What if I just did this on my own?”
+I loved the idea of working directly with founders, staying hands-on creatively, and bringing in creative experts when I needed them.
+And for the first time, I could actually imagine building a life with more balance, and autonomy, something that never felt possible in the traditional agency grind.

-A few months later, in October 2025, I officially launched my studio, No Ordinary Design.
 Today, NOD blends big-agency thinking with small-studio soul.
-I get to partner closely with brands and founders, create the work I believe in, and tell stories that feel bold, human, and intentional.
-It’s the most fulfilling chapter of my career and it’s only just getting started.
+I get to partner closely with brands and founders, creating anything but ordinary.
+It’s been the most fulfilling chapter of my career, and it’s only just getting started.

 Great, so let’s talk business.
 Can you tell our readers more about what you do and what you think sets you apart from others?

 No Ordinary Design is a branding and creative studio specializing in strategic branding, creative direction, illustration, and packaging design.
+After more than 15 years in agency life, I founded NOD to give brands a more intentional, hands-on, and collaborative way to build their identity and find their edge.

 I work with both emerging and established brands to create or evolve their identities, develop packaging that stands out in the real world, and design visual systems that feel expressive, thoughtful, and strategically crafted.
-My approach blends big-agency strategic thinking with the agility and soul of a small studio, allowing me to stay close to the work while guiding the broader vision.
+My approach blends big-agency thinking with the agility and soul of a small studio, allowing me to stay close to the work while guiding the broader vision.

 Let’s talk about our city – what do you love?
 What do you not love?